Is dark energy necessary for the sustainability of traversable wormholes?: The WH geometry and the field equations

 We note that the standard conservation equation does not hold for this theory.
-If we take the $\beta =0$, one can recover the conservation of energy-momentum tensor for general relativistic case.
-Finally, combining Eqs. (\ref{metric}) and (\ref{eq7}), the gravitational equation (\ref{eq6}), we reach the following expressions
+If we take the $\beta =0$, one can recover the conservation of energy-momentum tensor for the general relativistic case.
+Finally, combining Eqs. (\ref{metric}), (\ref{eq7}) and the gravitational equation (\ref{eq6}), we reach the following expressions

 where the prime stands for differentiation with respect to $r$.
 Finally, we have three independent equations (\ref{12})-(\ref{14}) with five unknown quantities, i.e., $\Phi(r)$, $b(r)$, $\rho(r)$, $p_r(r)$ and $p_t(r)$, respectively.
-Obviously this system is undetermined and we are free to choose any two assumption for WH solution.
+Obviously this system is underdetermined and we are free to make any two assumptions to generate a physically reasonable WH solution.